 CSUF has been noted as a "model campus" for its explicit goal to cut in half the achievement gap between underrepresented students and their non-underrepresented peers.

-CSUF is one of only 110 institutions to be named with distinction to the President's Higher Education Community Service Honor Roll — for the seventh consecutive year.
+CSUF was named to the President's Higher Education Community Service Honor Roll for the eighth consecutive year.

 1.4 million hours of service performed by Cal State Fullerton students each year